 USE ONE: Use your chosen strategy and then record the results in a training journal so that you’ll remember how it worked and what, if anything, you might change next time around to make it work even better.

 DO ONE: Each week, do one of the activities below.

 1. Read the blog post “What to Do When the Training Day is Over and the Real Work Begins.”

-3. Go to Slides About PowerPoint, scroll down the page, and choose one slide presentation to view (they are all short, image-rich presentations).
-Then make a commitment to change at least one element in your own slide deck (examples: font size or type, photo usage, color scheme, amount of text per slide, etc.).
+3. Go to Slides About Creating Effective Slide Presentations, scroll down the page, and choose one slide presentation to view (they are all short, image-rich presentations).
+If you use slides when teaching or training, make a commitment to change at least one element in your own slide deck (examples: font size or type, photo usage, color scheme, amount of text per slide, etc.).

-5. Go to Videos from YouTube and view one of the short, interesting videos posted there that you haven’t yet viewed.
+5. Go to Videos about the Human Brain and Learning and view one of the short, interesting videos posted there that you haven’t yet seen.